drcika/apc-extension/README.md

 ## ⚠️Disclaimer

 > **important**
-> This extension tweaks certain VSCode / VSCodium files.
+> This extension is experimental and tweaks certain VSCode / VSCodium files.
 Proceed at your own risk.

-- Automatically reapplies patches after each VSCode / VSCodium update.
+- Auto-reapplies patches after each VSCode / VSCodium update.
 If not, re-enable it.
 - Disable to back up original files in case of issues.

-This extension is experimental, and you may encounter bugs.
-Report them on our [GitHub repository](https://github.com/drcika/apc-extension/issues).
+Report bugs on our [GitHub repository](https://github.com/drcika/apc-extension/issues).

 ## Supported Configuration Options